philpagel/PCE174-communication/protocol.md

 chance when a value is measured that happens to match the magic number.
 However, this is actually safe:

-The larget value `valH` and `valL` can take is 99 because they represent the upper and lower 2 decimal digits of a number, respectively.
-So the largest possible value is 9999 = 0x270f.
+The largest value `valH` and `valL` can take is 99 because they represent the upper and lower 2 decimal digits of a number, respectively.
+The largest possible value is 9999 = 0x6363 in this representation.
 So the magic number 0xaa56 is not a valid measurement value and cannot be encountered.

 #### Logging data record